ivanvorobei/SPStorkController/README.md

 ### Parametrs
 #### Upload in next version, now paramtrs no available

 - Parametr `isSwipeToDismissEnabled` enable dissmiss by swipe gester.
-Defualt is `true`
+Defualt is `true`:

 ```swift
 let transitionDelegate = SPStorkTransitioningDelegate()
 transitionDelegate.isSwipeToDismissEnabled = true
 ```

 - Parametr `showIndicator` show or hide top arrow indicator.
-Defualt is `true`
+Defualt is `true`:
 ```swift
 transitionDelegate.showIndicator = true
 ```

 ### Add Navigation Bar
 You may want to add a navigation bar to your modal controller.
 Since it became impossible to change or customize the native controller in swift 4 (I couldn’t even find a way to change the height of bar), I completely create navigation bar.
-Visually, it looks real, but it doesn’t execute the necessary functions
+Visually, it looks real, but it doesn’t execute the necessary functions:

 ```swift
 import UIKit